 With proper training, you can employ medical assistants to assist with pretty much any task in a doctor’s office that does not require being physically present.

 Who can benefit from a virtual medical assistant?

-A virtual medical assistant can work for pretty much any medical establishment like clinics, nursing homes, rehabilitation centers, mental healthcare facilities and more.
+A virtual medical assistant can work for pretty much any medical establishment like clinics, physicians’ offices, rehabilitation centers, urgent care clinics, and mental healthcare facilities.

 More so, any healthcare practitioner may acquire the support of a remote medical assistant.
-From surgeons, psychiatrists, psychologists, physicians and dentists, among others.
+This includes surgeons, psychiatrists, psychologists, physicians, and dentists, among others.

 Since doctors have a very busy schedule by nature, a medical assistant can go a long way in supporting their operations.